OctopusDeploy/docs/docs/guides/multi-tenant-deployments/multi-tenant-deployment-guide/deploying-a-simple-multi-tenant-project.md

 In this step we will connect your tenant to the **Mojo** project and deploy it to the **MT****Production** environment for your tenant.

-## Connecting your tenant to a project
+## Connecting your tenant to a project {#Deployingasimplemulti-tenantproject-Connectingyourtenanttoaproject}

 By connecting tenants to projects you can control which projects will be deployed into which environments for each tenant.